 So after Stephen’s nudge I logged into Klout and was met with the message “Congratulations Scott!
 We’ve noticed that you’re an expert in the following topics.”

 The topics include FIFA and Smartphones.
-I know NOTHING about football and, save for believing that FIFA’s management falls far short of passing the smell test, I know nothing about FIFA.
+I know NOTHING about football and, save for believing that FIFA’s management falls far short of passing the smell test, I know nothing about this governing body either.
 To say that I am an expert in Smartphones is absurd, too.
 I have a smartphone.
-That certainly doesn’t make me an expert on it.
+That certainly doesn’t make me an expert.

 I’m a firm believer that in the social age there’s no longer a separation of the personal from the professional.
 Our online lives are not distinct from our day-to-day lives.
 Both ebb and flow into one fully-rounded self.
 The most fundamental virtues and principles in private and in public are in fact the same.
 Life is a whole and must be approached as such.
 That said, we also use different platforms to engage with people from different parts of our lives.